 The XF4F-3 first flew on 12 February 1939, once again with Bob Hall at the controls.
 It featured an XR-1830-76 Twin Wasp engine with 895 kW (1,200 HP) and a two-stage supercharger; fuselage modifications; a bigger wing, with square instead of rounded wingtips; and a modified tailfin.
 Additional modifications were added after evaluation flights, such as a further redesigned tailfin with a forward extension and the tailplane moved up onto the tailfin.
 Experiments were performed with an oversized prop spinner to improve aerodynamics, that being something of a "fad" in aircraft design at the time -- but as was the case with most of these exercises, the spinners turned out to be little more than dead weight and were abandoned.

 Performance was excellent, the Navy was impressed, and Grumman was awarded a production contract for 78 "F4F-3s" in August 1939, with the first production aircraft flying in February 1940, followed by formal Navy acceptance in January 1941.
 The type would be officially given the name "Wildcat" in the fall of 1941, before Pearl Harbor.
-It is unclear if this name was in unofficial use before that time, but for simplicity the name "Wildcat" will be used throughout this document.
+It is unclear if this name was in unofficial use before that time, but for simplicity the name "Wildcat" is used throughout this document.

-* As the F4F-3 emerged, it was a stubby, barrel-like aircraft, with mid-mounted square-tipped wings and a sliding frame-style canopy.
+BACK_TO_TOP* As the F4F-3 emerged, it was a stubby, barrel-like aircraft, with mid-mounted square-tipped wings and a sliding frame-style canopy.
 There was also a small window on each side of the floor of the cockpit to give a pilot better downward visibility -- though in practice, the belly windows proved nearly useless.
 Cockpit armor was added after the first few production aircraft.
 An inflatable life raft was carried in the fuselage behind the cockpit and could be ejected on ditching, but it was later deleted in favor of a raft in the pilot's survival pack.
 Inflatable flotation bags were fitted under the wings for ditching at sea, but after the bags spontaneously inflated in flight a few times, leading to crashes, they were abandoned.
 Electronics included a radio and, at least eventually, a radio direction finder and an identification friend or foe (IFF) unit.

 Two 12.7-millimeter Browning machine guns were mounted on each wing, for a total of four guns.
 The guns were mounted inboard, close together on each wing, with the inner gun staggered forward slightly.
 Ammunition capacity was 450 rounds per gun.
 The first two production machines had twin 7.62-millimeter Brownings in the engine cowling and a single 12.7-millimeter M2 Browning in each wing as per the prototypes, but that armament was seen as too light, and no full production Wildcat had cowling guns.
 The Browning guns would prove prone to jamming when the Wildcat finally found itself in combat, even though such problems hadn't been observed during trials.
 As it turned out, the trials hadn't been conducted with full ammunition loads, and when a full supply of ammunition was provided the ammo belts would shift around in their ammo cases during combat maneuvers, leading to jams.
 Spacers were quickly fabricated and inserted into the ammo cases, solving the problem.